-Academic and IEP progress is reported quarterly and distributed to parents/guardians and students' home school districts.
-The following subjects are interwoven throughout a student's day and occur in a variety of settings, including the community, to promote generalization of skills:
+Compass plan progress is reported quarterly and distributed to parents/guardians.
+The following are interwoven throughout a student's day and occur in a variety of settings, including the community, to promote generalization of skills:

-English and Language Arts: A variety of materials and supports are utilized to assist students in making progress in understanding text, comprehension abilities, writing for a purpose, using language to communicate and inquire about their world.
-Resources that support students English and Language Arts programming may include but are not limited to: Links, Reading A-Z, Boardmaker
+Communication: A variety of materials and supports are utilized to assist students in making progress in understanding text, comprehension abilities, and using language to communicate and inquire about their world.
+Resources that support communication and workplace literacy programming may include but are not limited to: Links, Reading A-Z, Boardmaker